 US and Canadian citizens are only allowed to be tourists in the ENTIRE Schengen community for three months.
 We must leave for three months before we can reenter the Schengen community as a tourist.
 (In other words, we cannot stay for three months in Italy and three months in France because both countries are part of the Schengen community).

-I spent between two and four months a year in Canada (usually leaving and entering several times a year) as a perpetual tourist.
+As a perpetual tourist, I spent between two and four months a year in Canada (usually leaving and entering several times a year) for eight years.
 Usually, I was able to come and go relatively easily.

 However, one time the immigration officials asked me dozens of highly intrusive questions to ensure that I wasn’t spending more than six months a year in Canada.
 In my experience, the best thing to do is keep a list of when you entered and left the country and show it to officials if needed.
-(If you are a long-term, perpetual tourist, you should be prepared for such interrogations.
-You also should show them evidence of when you are leaving the country like a bus or plane itinerary).
+(If you are a long-term, perpetual tourist, you should anticipate such interrogations in any country.
+You also should always be prepared to show immigration officials evidence of when you are leaving the country like a bus or plane ticket).

-How Long Can You Stay in Countries with Multi-Entry Visas?
+How Long Can US Citizens Stay in a Foreign Country on a Multi-Entry Visas?

-Several countries (like India) will issue you a valid visa for more than one year from the date of issue.
+Several countries (like India) will issue you a valid visa for more than one year from the issue date.
 These visas will allow you to visit the country multiple times without getting a new visa.
 The visa will indicate the number of days that you are permitted to stay in the country at one time.
 If you overstay the days shown on the visa, you may invalidate the visa.

-One potential problem with some visas is that some are only valid for a limited period from the date of issuance.
-This can be a problem if you are planning a long trip, particularly if you have to apply by mail.
-For example, Vietnam used to issue visas in the applicant’s home country that were only valid for three months from the date of issuance.
-This may cause problems for people who planned to travel outside of their home country for more than three months before their trip to Vietnam.
+One potential problem with some visas is that some are only valid for a limited period from the date of issuance, which can be a problem if you are planning a long trip, particularly if you have to apply by mail.
+For example, Vietnam used to issue visas in the applicant’s home country that were only valid for three months from the date of issuance, which caused problems for people who planned to travel outside of their home country for more than three months before their trip to Vietnam.

-- Electronic Travel Authorizations and Tourist Visas: Answers to 3 Typical QuestionsFind out when you will be required to get a visa before traveling to another country.
+- International Travel Visas: How to Enter Another Country Hassle FreeFind out when you will be required to get a visa before traveling to another country.
 (Most are issued on arrival).
 Also, learn about electronic travel authorizations.